 - Regular employees earn vacation from the first day of employment.
-Vacation hours are credited at the end of each monthly pay period, but accrued leave is available for use during the calendar month in which it is accrued.
+Vacation hours are credited at the end of each monthly pay period, but accrued leave is available for use during the calendar month in which it is accrued and may be requested after 90 days of employment.
 10 hours are accrued per month for full-time employees and six hours are accrued per month for part-time employees. - 2.
 Accrued vacation will be paid to employees at termination. - 3.
 Vacation days may be accumulated not to exceed 240 hours (the equivalent of 30 8-hour workdays).
 Balances are provided on each monthly pay stub. - 4.
 No vacation hours are earned on overtime hours or leaves of absence.